Yes, kidney stones can be present without causing pain, especially when they are small or not obstructing urine flow.

 Having silent kidney stones doesn’t mean you’re out of danger.
 Left untreated, these hidden offenders can lead to serious complications:

-• Larger stone formation: Small asymptomatic stones can grow bigger over time, increasing risk of painful episodes later on.
+- Larger stone formation: Small asymptomatic stones can grow bigger over time, increasing the risk of painful episodes later on.

-Regular monitoring and timely treatment prevent these outcomes.
-Silent doesn’t mean safe.
+Regular monitoring and timely treatment help reduce these risks.
+Silent doesn’t always mean safe.

 Lifestyle Factors That Influence Silent Stone Formation